SU carburettor: Operating principle

-A similar description of the below content can be found here:

-SU carburettors featured a variable venturi controlled by a piston.
-This piston has a tapered, conical metering rod (usually referred to as a "needle") that fits inside an orifice ("jet") which admits fuel into the airstream passing through the carburettor.
-Since the needle is tapered, as it rises and falls it opens and closes the opening in the jet, regulating the passage of fuel, so the movement of the piston controls the amount of fuel delivered, depending on engine demand.
+SU carburettors feature a variable venturi controlled by a sliding piston type air valve.
+This piston/air valve has a tapered, conical metering rod attached to it (usually referred to as a "needle") that fits inside an orifice ("jet") which admits fuel into the airstream passing through the carburettor.
+Since the needle is tapered, as it rises and falls it alters the open area of the fuel jet, regulating the passage of fuel, so the movement of the piston controls the amount of fuel delivered, depending on engine demand.
 The exact dimensions of the taper are tailored during engine development.